ivancduran/Langppm/README.md

     public function enAction(){

       // save the lenguage in session
-      // if you can change the lenguage you ned modify this session
+      // if you can change the lenguage you need modify this session
       $this->session->set('language','en-EN');

       // return the session lenguage